m2lines/m2lines.github.io/content/jobs.md

 * 1 postdoc, at Lamont Doherty Earth Observatory, will be hired to develop data-driven parameterizations for ocean sub-gridscale tracer transport and air-sea interaction, focusing on upper-ocean mesoscale processes.
 Link should appear by early February, email Ryan Abernathey for more info.

 * 1 postdoc, Dept. Of Earth and Environmental Engineering, will be hired to work on the atmospheric boundary layer, with a focus on stable boundary layers and the surface interaction with sea ice and its heterogeneity.
-Link should appear by early February, email Pierre Gentine for more info.
+[Apply here](https://findajob.agu.org/job/8014276/postdoc-position-in-stable-boundary-layer-and-machine-learning/?TrackID=26&utm_source=rss&utm_medium=feed&utm_campaign=general)

 ### Princeton University